 This course includes the fundamental study of hematology, hemostasis, and urinalysis.
-Emphasis is placed on basic hematology and urinalysis techniques, manual skill development, instrumentation, and quality control. applications to veterinary science.
+Emphasis is placed on basic hematology and urinalysis techniques, manual development. instrumentation, quality control. and applications to veterinary science.
 Upon completion, students should be able to perform manual and automated CBCs, hemostatic assays, and complete urinalyses and maintain laboratory equipment and quality control.

-VET-133 Vet Clinical Practices I 2 3 0 3
+VET-133 Vet Clinical Practices I